 Remember your hiking basics

-Northeastern Ontario is one of the most beautiful regions of Canada and the absolute best way to appreciate this beauty is to lace up your hikers and hit the trails.
+Northeastern Ontario is one of the most beautiful regions of Canada.
+It's home to the best places to hike in Ontario and the absolute best way to appreciate this beauty is to lace up your hikers and hit the trails.
 No matter how adventurous or athletic you are, you’ll be sure to find a hike that’s just the right fit for your abilities and travel style and you’re sure to capture some incredible photographs and make some amazing memories.

 We'd love to hear from you!
 Where's your favourite spot to hike?